-Our goal was to avoid a gap forming between the domed top crust and the apple filling.
+Our goal for a perfect apple pie recipe was to avoid a gap forming between the domed top crust and the apple filling.
 The answer turned out to be partially cooking the apples first.
 While it may seem counter-intuitive, heat during sautéing activates pectinase, an enzyme that makes pectin more heat stable, helping the apples keep their shape when baked.
 We tried using raw apples, soaking the apples in boiling water, and sautéing the apples with the cornstarch; we played with the amount of sugar, lemon juice and cornstarch, we tried cutting the apples to different thicknesses, and we tweaked the baking temperature and baking time.
 We tried it all.
 The bottom line?
 Cook the apples first for the best results.

 4. The Cool-Down